-Original Mercedes Silver Arrow - models W25 and W125
+Original Mercedes Silver Arrows - models W25 and W125

 The name Silver Arrow (german: Silberpfeil), which commonly describes the Mercedes-Benz racing cars, has been around in the world of motorsports for more than 80 years: from the astonishing racing cars back in the 1930s, to Formula One cars in the 1950s and the modern Formula One cars of the German manufacturer.
 However, the origins of the name are controversial and there are a few stories about how the Silver Arrows came into being.